-To perform this job successfully, an individual must be able to perform each essential function of the job satisfactorily.
+JOB FUNCTIONS: To perform this job successfully, an individual must be able to perform each essential function of the job satisfactorily.
 Essential functions (EF) are those activities that, if not performed, would significantly and fundamentally alter the position.
 Secondary functions (SF) are activities not fundamental to the job and may need to be relaxed to accommodate an otherwise qualified applicant with a disability.
 In the aggregate, secondary functions typically account for less than 15% of the job scope.

 # EF/SF % of Time Job Functions